-A healthy, well-maintained lawn is the best defence against insect invasion.
-Insect damage is usually less severe on well-watered lawns.
+A healthy, well-maintained lawn is the best defense against insect invasion.
+Insect damage is usually less severe on properly maintained lawns.
 Insects that infest home lawns are generally difficult to notice and their presence goes undetected until significant damage has been done.
 Insect damage can often be mistaken for drought damage.
 If the lawn remains brown or shows signs of thinning out despite watering, try closer examination for insects.
 Regular inspection of the lawn including leaves, stems, roots, thatch and soil will help to determine if the problem is insect-related.

 What 'sucks' in your lawn?(Chinch bugs)